 Ripe Figs Productions is proud to present two of its new short films here on the Kate Chopin International Society website.
 Based on Kate Chopin’s short stories, Ripe Figs and Dr. Chevalier’s Lie, these award-winning short films are available online here for the first time.
-A third film, Regret, will be available here soon.
+A third film, Regret, will be screening in November 2020.

 Ripe Figs (2017) [9 minutes]

 Based on Chopin’s one-page short story (1892), this film follows the interactions of a young Creole woman and her godmother in nineteenth-century Louisiana, as they quietly struggle through the older woman’s resistance to the younger woman’s maturation.
 Chopin’s metaphoric depictions of growth and the sensuality of seasonal change are echoed in the lush photography and imaginative casting.
 It has been featured in the New Orleans Film Festival and others, winning several Southern Shorts Awards, including acting, editing, directing, music and cinemaphotography.

 Loosely based on Kate Chopin’s 1892 sketch, this short film observes the conflict of a coroner who must document the death of a young bipolar woman, whom his office was charged to protect.
 With the SayHerName campaign as additional inspiration, the film was featured in the Vero Beach Wine and Film Festival and others.